Asya Karapetyan

 How to check what version of Node you have

-You will need the Terminal command line to check the version of Node installed on your Mac.
+You will need the Terminal command line to check the version of Node you have on your Mac.
 Follow these steps:

-1. Run Terminal from Launchpad or the Applications folder.
+1. Open the Terminal from Launchpad or the Applications folder.

 2. Copy and paste the following commands into the Terminal window: